-- Name and telephone number of the person who identified the spill; - Name and telephone number of the person who caused the spill, if known; - Spill location and distance from nearest watercourse, cause, and a description of the surrounding area; - Type [including safety data sheet (SDS) number] and quantity of the spilled material; - Details of the spill response and cleanup activities, including the location of disposal site; - Names of all people on the scene, including ministry representatives; - Names of people and agencies notified after the spill; - Sequence of events, including notifications and timing; and - Comments on the handling of the incident.
+- Name and telephone number of the person who identified the spill; - Name and telephone number of the person who caused the spill, if known; - Spill location and distance from nearest watercourse, cause, and a description of the surrounding area; - Type (including safety data sheet [SDS] number) and quantity of the spilled material; - Details of the spill response and cleanup activities, including the location of disposal site; - Names of all people on the scene, including ministry representatives; - Names of people and agencies notified after the spill; - Sequence of events, including notifications and timing; and - Comments on the handling of the incident.

 The contractor is to include an Environmental Incident Report template with the above information in their CEMP for approval by Associated or GNWT airport personnel before the project starts.
+The contractor is to provide the incident report to Associated within 7 days of the spill.